Timmelsjoch Tunnel (Special Toll)

 How high is the Timmelsjoch?

-We wish you a safe trip to Austria and are happy to assist you with any questions regarding toll regulations.
-Detailed information about tolls in Austria can be found in our guide.
-You are also welcome to use our route planner to perfectly plan your trip and see suitable toll products for your journey.
-If you have any further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe trip to Austria and are happy to assist you with any questions about toll regulations.
+Detailed information on toll in Austria can be found in our guide.
+Feel free to use our route calculator to plan your trip perfectly and get suitable toll products displayed.
+Contact us with any further questions about your trip or our digital vignette via our email.

-FAQ about the Timmelsjoch Tunnel
+FAQ on the Timmelsjoch Tunnel

 When can the Timmelsjoch Tunnel be used?

-Yes, the Timmelsjoch is open daily from 7:00 a.m. to 8:00 p.m..
+Yes, the Timmelsjoch is open daily from 7 a.m. to 8 p.m.

 Where is the toll station at the Timmelsjoch?